def1de/image-converter/README.md

 - use `path/to/executable path/to/file`
 ### For use from menu
 - Right click on a file you want to convert
+- Go to Show more options
+- Select CrossConvert
 - Choose your desired format you want to convert into

 ---